 I know it’s sad but it’s the truth.
 I guess after the first story you suspected me in not being honest, right?
 Why would I come up with such an entertaining, goofy scenario…

 There were many other stories but I get sick just from writing this so I’ll end here for now.
-What’s your opinion about the education system in Bulgaria?
-Please share your opinion in the comments below.
+What’s your opinion about the higher education in Bulgaria?
+Please share it with me in the comments below.

 What are people going to say now?
 What reactions I got.